-SFTLA Celebrates 60 Years of Promoting Education, Creativity and Justice
+SFTLA Celebrates over 70 Years of Promoting Education, Creativity and Justice

 Educate.
 Recreate.
 Celebrate.
-For 60 years members of the San Francisco Trial Lawyers Association have gathered to learn, better the lives of the less fortunate, and to have fun.
+For over 70 years members of the San Francisco Trial Lawyers Association have gathered to learn, better the lives of the less fortunate, and to have fun.

 It all began with a simple idea and a phone call or two.
 One afternoon in 1950, Bob Barbagelata, a 24-year-old recent admittee to the California bar, sat at his desk in the offices of Shirley, Saroyan, Shearer & Sullivan in San Francisco preparing a trial brief for his boss, the well-known trial lawyer, J. Francis Shirley.
 As Barbagelata drafted his argument, Shirley appeared in his doorway with a message.
 Melvin Belli, the already well-known trial lawyer had telephoned with an idea.
 Shirley told Barbagelata to call him back and find out what he had in mind.
 When he did, Belli told him that he wanted trial lawyers in San Francisco to start getting together informally.